pcdotfan/nado-typescript-sdk/docs/STYLEGUIDE.md

  * Calculates the notional value of a position
  * @param size - Position size in base units (BigDecimal)
  * @param price - Current price per unit (BigDecimal, precision 18)
- * @returns Notional value in quote currency (USDC), rounded to 6 decimal places
+ * @returns Notional value in quote currency (USDT), rounded to 6 decimal places
  * @throws {InvalidPositionError} When size is zero or negative */ export function calculateNotional(